aredn/documentation/arednGettingStarted/advanced_config.rst

   Once you have entered the values for your advertised service, click *Add* to add the service to the **Advertised Services** list.
 You may also remove an existing advertised service by clicking the *Del* button to delete it from the list.
 Click the **Save Changes** button to write your changes to the node's configuration.
 A reboot is not required, and your new settings should take effect within thirty seconds.

   Service Advertisement Process
     `OLSR (Optimized Link State Routing) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ propagates service entries to other nodes across the network.
 Once every hour your node will verify that its own service entries are valid.
-Your node will not propagate entries across the network if it determines that the host is unpingable, or that there is no service listening on the specified port, or if the HTTP link does not return a *success* status code.
-It also will not advertise a service that depends on a package which has not yet been installed.
-The node's *Advertised Services* list will still show the defined service (with an alert icon and hover text marking it as non-advertised), but your node will not actually advertise that service to the network.
+Your node will **not** propagate services across the network if it finds any of these conditions:

+    1. The host is not pingable across the network
+    2. There is no service listening on the specified port
+    3. The HTTP link does not return a *success* status code
+    4. The package for this service is not yet installed

+    The node's *Advertised Services* list will still show the defined service (with an alert icon and hover text marking it as non-advertised), but your node will not actually *advertise* that service to the network.
 If the service URL becomes reachable in the future or if the dependent package is later installed, then your node will resume advertising the service across the network.

 Port Forwarding
   In Direct mode you will only be allowed to select the WAN interface so Port Forwarding is only meaningful for WAN-connected nodes.
 Enter the Outside Port being passed to your node from its upstream gateway, select a LAN host to process the requests, and enter the LAN Port on that host which is listening for those requests.
 Finally, click *Add* to add the port forwarding rule.
 You may also remove an existing rule by clicking the *Del* button to delete it from the list.
 Click the **Save Changes** button to write your port forwarding changes to the node's configuration.
 More information can be found at this link for `Port Forwarding <https://en.wikipedia.org/wiki/Port_forwarding>`_.